15 Powerful Gambling Tips That Actually Work

 7. Only Play Outside Bets in Roulette

 This idea comes from too many people playing roulette the wrong way.
 The odds on a single number bet are 35 to 1.
-That’s a nice payoff but the chances of guessing a single number are worse (either 1 in 37 on European style tables or 1 in 38 on American style tables).
+That’s a nice payoff, but the chances of guessing a single number are worse (either 1 in 37 on European-style tables or 1 in 38 on American-style tables).

-The closer your probabilistic chance of winning gets to 50% the more fair the game becomes to you.
-You’ll find that people have different opinions on where you should place your outside bets but as long as you keep your bets modest you can try different positions and form your own opinions.
-Your money will last longer this way.
+The closer your prospective chance of winning gets to 50%, the fairer the game becomes to you.
+You’ll find that people have different opinions on where you should place your outside bets, but if you keep your bets modest, you can try different positions and form your own opinions.

 8. Read the Fine Print